MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems2.md

 * You can view and cut out frame-specific tags with the module `DicomFrameSelect`.
 * You can modify DICOM tags with the module `DicomTagModify`.
 * You can also create a new DICOM header for an image file with the `ImageSave` module, tab Options, Save DICOM header file only.
-* Saving of loaded DICOM data to the filesystem or sending to a PACS (Picture Archiving and Communication System) is possible with the `DicomTool` macro module.
+* Saving of loaded DICOM data to the filesystem or sending to a Picture Archiving and Communication System (PACS) is possible with the `DicomTool` macro module.
 * Basic support for querying and receiving DICOM data from a PACS is available via the `DicomQuery` and `DicomReceiver` modules.

 {{<alert class="info" caption="Info">}}